Skip to main content

 npm run docker:start

 The startup script creates deployment/.env from deployment/.env.example if the file does not already exist.
+Shell environment variables override matching values from deployment/.env for the Node-backed npm commands.

 When startup finishes, open: